Camtasia Training done right.

 After a brief tenure there as a full-time employee, I once again struck out as a consultant, where I was approached by a small tech publisher to leverage my experience for a book, one that would be so definitive that no one else would bother trying to top it.

 Camtasia Studio 3: The Definitive Guide was born, and soon to follow were paper editions for versions 4, 5, and 6, an all-digital guide for version 7.
-Now we’re on the cusp of releasing the newly revamped Camtasia Studio 8: The Definitive Guide, and it remains, as ever, without peer in helping do-it-yourselfers get up to speed quickly.
+We then produced a new and improved (interactive PDF) Camtasia Studio 8.2: The Definitive Guide, and it remains, as ever, without peer in helping do-it-yourselfers get up to speed quickly.

 I’m also one of only a handful of TechSmith Recommended Training Providers, and currently the ONLY one who services North America.
 In fact, I go all over the world.